fabionolasco/front-end-architecture/README.md

 ## Disclaimer and Terms of Use:

-All files shared here are MIT license, which means that they are free to use, modify and distribute, even for commercial use.
+All files shared here have an MIT license.
+That means that they are free to be used, modified, and distributed, even for commercial use.
 They are provided "AS IS", without any warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement, performance, accuracy, and operability.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, wheter in an action of contract, tort or otherwise, arising from, out of or in connection with the files offered in here.
 In other words, use those files at you own risk.